82asraju/AzureReadiness/README.md

 ## Focussed List
 * [Azure Learn](https://docs.microsoft.com/en-us/learn/azure/) - The latest focal point for Microsoft Learning content.
 Good for *Developers* *Generalists* and *Data Scientists*
 * [Microsoft Professional Program](https://academy.microsoft.com/en-us/professional-program/) - Deep technical tracks which require a lot of effort.
 Fantastic, comprehensive content - but not for the faint hearted. *Developers* *Generalists* and *Data Scientists*
+* [Microsoft on EDX](https://www.edx.org/school/microsoft) - Free online courses from Microsoft at EDX Start watching as a beginner and finish up as the master

 ## Full List